ionStici/frontend/2-css/bg.md

 - `scroll` default

-- `fixed` the background is fixed relative to the viewport [DEMO](https://codepen.io/web-dot-dev/pen/MWoozvN)
+- `fixed` the background is fixed relative to the viewport.
+See [DEMO](https://codepen.io/web-dot-dev/pen/MWoozvN)

 - `local` The background is fixed relative to the element's contents.
 If the element has a scrolling mechanism, the background scrolls along with the element's contents.